helmholtz-juniors/survey-framework/README.md

 ## Beginner's guide to git
-### How to Commit
+### How to upload (commit) your work
-DON'T COMMIT TO MAIN!
-(We cannot enforce it right now, but please don't).

-1. pull the current project status `git pull`
-    1. if git tells you to clean up your repository first, stash your code with `git stash`
-    2. afterwards pull the current status with `git pull`
-    3. pop the stash to resolve merge conflicts with git `git stash pop`
-        1. remember that there can be more than one stash, if you don't want to pop the last one check `git stash list` and then use `git stash apply` or `git stash apply stash@{2}` or whichever one you want to apply
-        2. `git stash pop` will also remove the last added stash from the stash list
-2. add files to be comitted
-3. use `pre-commit` to check whether `ruff` and `mypy` are happy
-    1. do this within the `(.venv)` environment to make sure your version complys with the requirements in `requirements.txt`
-4. commit everything to a (new) branch
-5. github checks with lint what mistakes are still in the code
-6. make ruff happy
+[!INFO]
+> Please don't commit directly to main, this makes it easier to work in parallel
+> and we can review each other's code before it gets merged.

+1. Create a new branch like `git branch 'my-epic-branch-name'` and switch to it (`git switch 'my-epic-branch-name'`).
+2. Mark files for upload by name using `git add <file>`.
+Finally, `git commit` everything.
+3. Upload your commit using `git push -u origin 'my-epic-branch-name'`.
-7. create a pull request on github
+4. Create a pull request for the new branch on GitHub.
-    1. go to Pull requests in the top menu
-    2. click on `New pull request` in the top right
+5. GitHub CI checks for compliance with our linting rules (see below).
-8. request review in pull request
+   Request a review in the pull request, don't merge it yourself.

 ### Helpful commands to locally apply
+We use linting and type checking to enforce a certain degree of code quality.
+You can run the following tools after activating the virtual environment:
-- use `pre-commit` in the Terminal to check for errors
+- use `pre-commit` in the Terminal to run the CI checks locally
 - use `ruff format` to format files, e.g. `ruff format test.py` to format `test.py` or `ruff format` to format everything
-- use `mypy --strict [folder]` for typing errors, also makes sense for debugging
+- use `mypy --strict [folder]` to check for typing errors, also makes sense for debugging
-- use `ruff check --fix` for python linter that warns for imports you didn't use or things you did wrong
+- use `ruff check --fix` to have the linter check your code (and automatically fix some simple issues).